-- Only American Dairy Goat Association, American Goat Society and Canadian Goat Society registered, recorded or applied for animals, that are recognized by ADGA as dairy animals, may be shown in official American Dairy Goat Association shows. - A registration or recordation certificate is required for all animals six months of age or older and may be required for animals under six months of age if the show so chooses. - 3.
-A registration or recordation certificate or a stamped duplicate application showing the date received by the ADGA office is required for all animals under six months of age.
-Show officials shall not accept copies of the aforesaid, any other document in lieu of them, or information obtained from the ADGA office via telephone, etc. - A stamped duplicate is valid for 30 days from the ADGA office date stamped on it. - The document for that animal to be shown must be handed to the show official who shall read it and compare its information to that on its entry form and verify the information on both. - All Names Included on One Identification Number Constitute Only One Membership; therefore, only one exhibitor.
-ONLY the ID number on the registration/recordation certificate or on the stamped duplication application is proof of ownership. - Persons showing animals whose registration or recordation certificates have signed transfers that have not been processed by the ADGA office must show those animals in the owner's name shown on ADGA records at that time. - 8.
+- 1. Only American Dairy Goat Association, American Goat Society and Canadian Goat Society registered, recorded or applied for animals, that are recognized by ADGA as dairy animals, may be shown in official American Dairy Goat Association shows. - 2.
+A registration or recordation certificate is required for all animals six months of age or older and may be required for animals under six months of age if the show so chooses. - A registration or recordation certificate or a stamped duplicate application showing the date received by the ADGA office is required for all animals under six months of age.
+Show officials shall not accept copies of the aforesaid, any other document in lieu of them, or information obtained from the ADGA office via telephone, etc. - 4.
+A stamped duplicate is valid for 30 days from the ADGA office date stamped on it.
+NOTE: 2023 only Stamped Duplicates are valid through 12-31-23. - 5.
+The document for that animal to be shown must be handed to the show official who shall read it and compare its information to that on its entry form and verify the information on both. - 6.
+All Names Included on One Identification Number Constitute Only One Membership; therefore, only one exhibitor.
+ONLY the ID number on the registration/recordation certificate or on the stamped duplication is proof of ownership. - 7.
+Persons showing animals whose registration or recordation certificates have signed transfers that have not been processed by the ADGA office must show those animals in the owner's name shown on ADGA records at that time. - 8.
 Animals with natural horns shall not be shown.